 Lucifer was not Satan

 However, rather than Satan, Lucifer was the name for the manifestation of a “new” soul in flesh (Ptah).
 The new soul came down or “fell” into matter.
-Heru/Horus as the Egyptian principle of “perpetual renewal” was given the nickname Lucifer when “born” in flesh.
+Heru/Horus as the Egyptian principle of “perpetual renewal” was given the nickname Lucifer when “born” or fallen into flesh.
 Lucifer from Latin means “bearer of light.”

 How Lucifer, Heru and Jesus are connected to the Kemetic principle of perpetual renewal